LinResearchGroup-NCSU/IDEA_Model/README.md

 This is a cleaned-up version of the IDEA model.
 Training and testing data are provided, using 3 human MAX transcription factors (TFs) as an example.
 The final result here is used in Figure S1 in our IDEA manuscript.

+## Prerequisites

+Before running this code, please ensure you have the following software installed:

+1. **Python 3**
+   You can download Python 3 from the official Python website.
+Follow the instructions for your operating system [here](https://www.python.org/downloads/).

+2. **Modeller**
+   Modeller is a software package for comparative modeling of protein three-dimensional structures.
+To download and install Modeller, visit the [Modeller download page](https://salilab.org/modeller/download_installation.html) and follow the installation instructions provided.

 ## Max Protein Complexes Energy Model Training Guide

 This guide will help you train an energy model for three human Max proteins (PDB IDs: 1hlo, 1nlw, and 1nkp).